• 0

 How much do raised beds cost?

-Raised beds come in a number of budget options, from cheap to high-end expensive, depending on the material and finish.
-For the most part, raised beds are a really cost-effective way to garden.
+Raised beds come in several budget options, from cheap to high-end expensive, depending on the material and finish.
+For the most part, raised beds are a cost-effective way to garden.

 As a starting point in order of cost, here are some ideas for raised bed prices for a 2000mm x 900mm x 400mm bed.